kidder514/justJoking/README.md

 - after the update has appeared in app store, change the version number in firebase

 ### to be added
+- share button
+- dowload button
+- comment order by likes
+- likes button too slow
+- 刷新并且剪裁list的时候，会有跳动
+- add notification
-- check update pop up and see if it works
+- check all page and change them to scrollview
-- add translation
-- long image can't display and is blured
+- super long image can't display and is blured
 - tabbar "home" and "profile" not updated
 - why fb ads has no impression
-- share button
 - video
-- check all page and change them to scrollview
-- 刷新并且剪裁list的时候，会有跳动
-- comment order by likes
-- dowload button
-- likes button too slow
 - optimise things for tablet and bigger screen, now your icon and things looks tiny on them.
 - firebase -> production -> Cloud Firestore -> Set spending limits , check this out before it is too late
 - deep link to content that can lead user to post's detail page

 ### ASO tasks
 - localization app - for all other language
-- google tag manager
-- get your app indexed by google
-- google firebase index to display your app in google search
 - 找地方发你的app链接来找人下载
 - create video for free www.powtoon.com
 - ask category manager to let them add your app to featured list
 - find publish partner
 - rater.localytics.com
 - free aso cheat sheet j.mp/freeASO
+- google firebase index to display your app in google search

 ### Features in release 1.2.0
 - push notification